 3. “We’re too busy planning and running events to worry about our website.”

 This one gets to me too.
 First of all, events are the least cost-effective form of fundraising, generally yielding only 50 cents on the dollar – and that’s if you’re super successful!
 So even if you’re telling me you want to do fundraising at the expense of marketing (and that’s another story, because in my humble opinion development and marketing are one and the same and cannot be separated), just putting on events in a vacuum is not very smart.
 Any time you do an event it’s an opportunity to create awareness… generate interest… create greater involvement… and, ultimately, generate increased investment in your cause.
 You see where I’m going, don’t you?
 Leverage what you’re doing offline through online channels.
 Everything can be shared through social media, email, a blog and your website.
 Registration, silent auction, peer-to-peer fundraising opportunities, tweets from the event, reports about your success and so forth.

 4. “We don’t have time to create new content.”

-I hear you, but the truth in 2014 is that you don’t have time not to.
-Content is king, and your content is why people will support you.
+I hear you, but the truth is that you don’t have time not to.
+Content is king, and your content is what will persuade people to support you.
 And I’m betting you have a lot of content that’s never seeing the light of day.
 You’ve got stories of people being helped and stories of people helping.
 Yes, you’re going to need a content marketing plan to tell these stories.
 And you’re going to need to assign some people to work this plan.
 But don’t get yourself into the situation where the kingdom is lost for want of a nail.
 Get yourself a blog, and think of it as your content hub.
 That way, none of this will be a waste of time.
 You can repurpose this content over and over – on your website and in your newsletters, fundraising appeals, grant proposals and thoughtfully selected social media.

 5. “Every dollar should go to the mission.
 We can’t spare money for technology.”